 It is critical to have a foreigner ID number starting with ‘99’ in order to access free health care services in Turkey.
 This number ensures that you are given a provision from the Social Security Institution (SGK).
 “Provision” is the term that the Social Security Institution uses to denote that you are active in the system.
 You can obtain this identity number when you complete your temporary protection registration.

-If you are not able to obtain your foreigner ID number starting with ‘99’ through this website or if the Social Security Institution fails to give you a provision, please approach the Provincial Directorate of Migration Management office at your earliest convenience.
+If the Social Security Institution fails to give you a provision due to your invalid identity document, please approach the Provincial Directorate of Migration Management office at your earliest convenience.